 Gardening has quickly become one of the most consistent stress relievers in my life.
 J and I started with our garden last year as a way to do something with our overwhelming back lawn.
 The growing season in Mid-Michigan is not as long as it is in in most of the country, but the temperate summer weather makes for some absolutely killer crops later on.

-This year we’re growing lots of herbs, a few different types of berries, and a ton of vegetables, with a big focus on tomatoes.
+This year after we took the assistance of 72 tree service to get rid of an half broken tree from our backyard we started growing lots of herbs, a few different types of berries, and a ton of vegetables, with a big focus on tomatoes.
 Taking care of these plants has become a part of my daily life, and I feel like I’m learning so many new things each day.
+I’ve even brought some good leaf blowers from thebestleafblowers.com to ensure cleanliness in the garden.
 It’s just so absolutely fascinating to watch these little things grow.

 This year, we expanded our garden — a little bit more than double the size of last year.
 We’re using a mixture of containers and planter beds to house our plants.
 We didn’t have enough time to build as many planter beds as we needed for this year’s plants, so I opted for a bunch of different containers instead.
 I’d like to build a few more planter beds before the end of the summer and get them ready for next year.
 But, I’m thrilled with the containers, and I’m definitely going to continue to use a mixture of containers and planter beds in the future.